hannahilea/hannahilea.github.io/blog/meme-making/src.md

 ---
-title: 'Quick ''n hacky meme making, for fun and no profit'
+title: 'Quick ’n hacky meme making, for fun and no profit'
 type: Tutorial
 tags: [joy, computer-literacy]
 description: Tutorial on turning screenshots into goofy shareable images.